ddd-crew/ddd-familiarity-assessment/README.md

 ### General DDD Concepts

-- Which is the most important thing about DDD?
-It's too open in purpose, there's no right and wrong answer.
-(Open Text)
+- Which is the most important thing about DDD in your opinion?

-- What's a Domain Model?
+- What is a Domain Model?
 (Open Text)

-- What's Domain Modelling?
+- What is Domain Modelling?
 (Open Text)

-- In which scenario you would use DDD?
+- In which scenario would you use DDD?
 (Open Text)

 - In which scenario you would NOT use DDD?
 (Open Text)